derickr/dbgp/debugger_protocol.rst

     language_supports_threads get     [0|1]
     language_name             get     {eg. PHP, Python, Perl}
     language_version          get     {version string}
-    encoding                  get     current encoding in use by the debugger session.
+    encoding                  get|set current encoding in use by the debugger session.
 The encoding can either be
-                                      (7-bit) ASCII, or a code set which contains ASCII (Ex: ISO-8859-X, UTF-8)
+                                      (7-bit) ASCII, or a code set which contains ASCII (Ex: ISO-8859-X, UTF-8).
+                                      Use the ``supported_encodings`` feature
+                                      to query which encodings are supported
     protocol_version          get     {for now, always 1}
     supports_async            get     {for commands such as break}
     data_encoding             get     optional, allows to turn off